Crustaly/audemywebsite/README.md

 🧩 Curriculum-aligned: Covers foundational math, science, and language

- Visit audemy.org to learn more
+ Visit audemy.org to learn more, or reach out at crystal [at] audemy [dot] org